TabithaChelagat/Cyclist_Bike_Share_SQL_Project/README.md

 The most used bike is the classic bike followed by the electric bike.
 Docked bikes are used the least by casual riders.

-Number of trips distributed by the months, days of the week, and hours of the day.
+Total number of trips distributed by the months, days of the week, and hours of the day.

 Months

+This code provides a breakdown of the total number of rides for each month, categorized by member type (member or casual), allowing for analysis of ridership trends over time.

 ```
 Select month_of_ride, member_casual, COUNT(ride_id) as total_rides